-The contractor, with regard to the work performed during the contract, shall not discriminate on the grounds of race, color, sex, or national origin in the selection and retention of subcontractors, including procurement of materials and leases of equipment.
+The contractor, with regard to the work performed during the contract, shall not discriminate on the grounds of race, creed, color, national origin, age, sex, disability, marital status, source of income, gender, gender identity or expression, retaliation, or sexual orientation in the selection and retention of subcontractors, including procurement of materials and leases of equipment.
 The contractor shall not participate either directly or indirectly in the discrimination prohibited by Section 21.5 of the Regulations, including employment practices when the contract covers a program set forth in Appendix B of the Regulations.